diegovalle/aire.zmvm/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the LICENSE file for the BSD_3_clause

-* Added more small executable examples in the Rd-files (some functions depend on an internet connection so it wasn't possible)
+* Added more small executable examples in the Rd-files for functions that don't download large amounts of data and take more than 5s

 ## Test environments
 * Ubuntu 16.04 locally, R 3.4.2